The Urysohn Ladder: Recursive Metric Contraction for Scalable Continual Learning: Geometric Framework

 \subsection{The Parity Alternation Principle}

-A central unresolved challenge in both biological and artificial intelligence is the \textit{Stability-Plasticity Dilemma} \cite{de2021continual}: how to integrate novel information (plasticity) without degrading existing knowledge representations (stability).
-In monolithic connectionist models, this manifests as ``catastrophic interference'' \cite{mccloskey1989catastrophic}, where the gradient updates required for a new task fundamentally alter the geometric subspace occupied by previous tasks.
-We propose that the mammalian cortex circumvents the fundamental limitation not through dynamic resource allocation, but through \textbf{topological orthogonality} \cite{li2025homological}.
-We introduce the \textit{Parity Alternation Principle}, which posits that the cognitive state space is not a single manifold but structurally decomposed into two disjoint homological manifolds: dynamic flows ($\mathcal{H}_{odd}$) and static scaffolds ($\mathcal{H}_{even}$).
-By restricting active inference \cite{friston2017active} to the former and memory consolidation \cite{squire2015memory} to the latter, the system ensures that the metric deformations of learning are orthogonal to the metric structure of memory, thereby achieving a regime of stable, interference-free learning.
+Separating complex, entangled manifolds requires more than a single geometric projection - it requires an iterative construction.
+We formalize our intuition as the \textbf{parity alternation principle}: the state space decomposes into two complementary subspaces with distinct computational roles \cite{mcclelland_why_1995}.
+An \emph{odd-parity flow} ($\Hodd$) supports plastic search and exploratory neighborhood selection, while an \emph{even-parity scaffold} ($\Heven$) validates and consolidates structure into stable tokens.
+The connection to the constructive proof of Urysohn's Lemma \cite{urysohn_zum_1925} and the reason why alternation is structurally necessary, is developed below after the formal definitions.

-\begin{definition}[Parity Partitioning] The \textbf{Parity Alternation Principle} posits that the cognitive state space $\mathcal{M}$ is not a monolithic geometric manifold, but a \textit{homologically partitioned complex} divided into two orthogonal subspaces based on dimensional parity: $\mathcal{M} = \Hodd \oplus \Heven$, where $\Hodd$ contains topological features of odd dimensionality (e.g., $\beta_1, \beta_3$) and $\Heven$ contains features of even dimensionality (e.g., $\beta_0, \beta_2$). \end{definition}
+\begin{definition}[Parity Partitioning] The \textbf{parity alternation principle} posits that the cognitive state space $\mathcal{M}$ is a \emph{homologically partitioned complex} admitting an (approximate) parity decomposition $\mathcal{M} \approx \Hodd \oplus \Heven$, where $\Hodd$ denotes the odd-parity subspace supporting transient dynamical features and $\Heven$ denotes the even-parity subspace supporting consolidated structural features. \end{definition}

-\begin{axiom}[Functional Conjugacy] The principle asserts a fundamental functional dichotomy between these parities: 1) \textbf{Odd Parity ($\Hodd$ / Context / Flow):} Represents the dynamic, high-entropy ``Search'' phase.
-Topologically, these are \textbf{Cycles} ($\beta_1$).
-They encode temporal trajectories, sequences, and causal loops, which corresponds to the domain of \textit{Active Inference} (System 2).
-2) \textbf{Even Parity ($\Heven$ / Content / Scaffold):} Represents the static, low-entropy ``Structure'' phase.
-Topologically, these are \textbf{Connected Components} ($\beta_0$) or \textbf{Voids} ($\beta_2$).
-They encode invariant objects, concepts, and memory tokens, which correspond to the domain of \textit{Amortized Knowledge} (System 1). \end{axiom}
+\begin{axiom}[Functional Conjugacy] The parity alternation principle asserts a functional dichotomy between two complementary computational modes, grounded in the two strokes of the Urysohn separator construction: 1) \textbf{Flow ($\Hodd$).} A high-entropy \emph{expansion} phase in which the system explores candidate neighborhoods, traces trajectories, and identifies boundary failures; 2) \textbf{Scaffold ($\Heven$).} A low-entropy \emph{contraction} phase in which validated recurrent structure is stabilized as invariant units. \end{axiom}